Vietnam.vn - Nền tảng quảng bá Việt Nam

 Last April, the BoC spent a significant amount of time in its rate-setting meetings discussing how immigration was affecting its interpretation of economic data.
 When the BoC raised its benchmark interest rate in July, Governor Tiff Macklem assessed the impact of immigration on price pressures as “close to zero.”

 However, BoC Deputy Governor Toni Gravelle recently acknowledged that population growth has led to higher housing costs, with mortgage rates and rents being the main drivers of inflation, which hit 3.4% in December 2023.
-But he also said that in the long run, immigration would help curb inflation, adding 2-3 percentage points to GDP.
+However, he also said that in the long run, immigration will help curb inflation, boosting GDP by 2-3 percentage points.

 Strong population growth makes traditionally used economic indicators harder to interpret, adding another layer of complexity to monetary policy decisions, said Dominique Lapointe, an economist at Manulife Investment Management.